XOR-LIFE/node-production/README.md

 This section is to help you as a front-end developer to improve the performance of your site, thus, decreasing your website load time and decreasing your bandwidth.

 * Use CDN for your Javascript libraries:
-  * Most, if not all javascript libraries have a CDN, but if you can't seem to find it then use [cdnjs](https://cdnjs.com/)
+  * Most, if not all of the javascript libraries have a CDN, but if you can't seem to find it then use [cdnjs](https://cdnjs.com/)

 * Use HTTP/2:
   * I've already covered that in Nginx